 - Your personal and special category data will also be processed to ensure we meet our requirements of the Civil Service Commission Recruitment Principles.

-- Once collected, any special category is anonymised.
+- Special category is anonymised for statistical analysis.
 You are under no obligation to provide this information and there are no consequences for your application(s) if you choose not to provide it.
 Collection of this data is voluntary, we do it with your explicit consent.

 If your application for employment is unsuccessful, JNCC will hold your data on file for two years after the end of the relevant recruitment, to comply with the Constitutional Reform and Governance Act 2010.

 We will not share your data with third parties, unless your application for employment is successful and we make you an offer of employment.
 JNCC will then share your data with the referees (employer, academic and/or character) you have supplied to us.

 For placement participants, JNCC will hold your data on file for one year after the end of the placement.
 At the end of that period, your data is deleted or destroyed.

 You can access and obtain a copy of your data on request by contacting us with the details of what you would like to be provided.
 You can also ask us to change incorrect or incomplete data, or delete or stop processing your data.
 Where we have previously relied on consent for us to use your data, you can withdraw your consent.